dentarg/auth0-blog/_posts/2016-12-27-learn-about-inferno-js-build-and-authenticate-an-app.markdown

 ### Release Date

-Inferno is in beta at the time of writing, but the first final release is very close.
-The Inferno team intends to publish around Christmas 2016 / New Year 2017.
+Inferno is in beta at the time of writing, but the first final release is imminent.
+The Inferno team intends to publish at the end of 2016 / early 2017.
 This release will include version 1.0 of the [Inferno JS library](https://github.com/trueadm/inferno) as well as the launch of the [official Inferno website and documentation](http://infernojs.org/).

 ### Who Should Use Inferno?